cloverfield-tools/universal-react-boilerplate/README.md

 ### Name Change Underway

-This repository began live as the "isomorphic-express-boilerplate".
+This repository began life as the "isomorphic-express-boilerplate".
 That confused a lot of people, so when Michael Jackson suggested ["Universal JavaScript"](https://medium.com/@mjackson/universal-javascript-4761051b7ae9), I immediately jumped on it.
 A lot of the issues and documentation still refers to "isomorphic".

 ### ES6 updates coming